-Turkey-Dutch relations take dip after Turkish officials barred
+Turkey-Dutch relations shatter after Turkish officials barred

 Erdogan had earlier this month already compared German policies to “Nazi practices,” after German municipalities cancelled several campaign events by Turkish officials last weekend.

 He told a rally in Istanbul Saturday: “You can stop our foreign minister’s plane all you want, let’s see how your (diplomatic) planes will come to Turkey from now on.”
-Cavusoglu also referred to possible sanctions, and Rutte said consultations under such threats were impossible, forcing him to bar the visit.

-The government said it withdrew the permission because of “risks to public order and security,” causing Cavusoglu to say: “so is the foreign minister of the Turkish republic a terrorist?”

 In the evening, a Turkish foreign ministry official who spoke on customary anonymity said the Dutch Embassy in Ankara and its consulate in Istanbul were closed off because of security reasons.